A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Machine learning approach

 We start with the non-weighted and non-biased case.
 We formally let $\Theta=\{(I_{dT},0)\}$ be the singleton consisting of the $dT\times dT$-identity matrix $A=I_{dT}$ and zero bias vector $b=0$.
 Accordingly, we omit the parameter and write shorthand $\phi_{(I_{dT},0)}\equiv \phi$.
 Problem \eqref{optthebet} boils down to the projection \eqref{eqnbetaAnew}.
 We let the feature map $\phi$ be composed of a basis of the space of all polynomials of degree $\delta$ or less,

 In order that $\phi_i\in L^2_\Q$, we assume that

 No attempt is made at selecting individual basis elements from within ${\rm Pol}_\delta(\R^{dT})$ at this stage, every polynomial is used in the projection.
-As a consequence---albeit tractable, as we shall see below---this feature map suffers the curse of dimensionality from the rapid growth of the number of basis functions $m$ as a function of $d$ and $T$,
+As a consequence---albeit leading to closed form expressions in \eqref{GfullPB} below---this feature map suffers the curse of dimensionality from the rapid growth of the number of basis functions $m$ as a function of $d$ and $T$,

 Table \ref{tabdimPol} shows that the dimension $m$ quickly becomes larger than the training sample size in practice.\footnote{Strictly speaking, the dimension of the linear span of the functions $\phi_i$ in $L^2_\Q$ could be less than $m$, because they may be linearly dependent as elements in $L^2_\Q$.
 This is in particular the case when $\Q$ is an empirical measure from a sample of size $n$, as described in Subsection \ref{sec:fin_sample_approx}.
 In this case, $m>n$ would simply lead to an exact interpolation of $f$, which likely will result in overfitting.}